- Only quality CBD products

 Figuring out the right dose also depends on the product you’re using, as our different CBD products come in a variety of strengths and concentrations.
 Tinctures that have a lower amount of CBD per dose, for example, will have a different effect than a paste with a much higher concentration of CBD.

 It is also worth noting that the same CBD products can sometimes differ per batch and harvest.
-Like fine wine, each batch of hemp is different, meaning that small differences in the same product can sometimes occur.
+Like a fine wine, each batch of hemp is different, meaning that small differences in the same product can sometimes occur.
 These differences are usually negligible and only affect the final product’s taste, colour, and substance, but never the amount of CBD and other active ingredients.

 Start low and go slow

 It is important to take a close look at the amount of CBD that a product contains.
 If you want to give CBD a serious shot and have the cash for it, we recommend starting with a relatively high percentage (e.g. 10%).
-Certain medications, including several sleeping aids, have been shown to be habit-forming, meaning that a person cannot sleep without the drug It is therefore important to note that CBD is not habit-forming.
+Certain medications, including several sleeping aids, have been shown to be habit-forming, meaning that a person cannot sleep without the drug It is therefore significant to note that CBD is not habit-forming.